New stuff in Emacs 30

 You no longer need an external library (libjansson

-JSON in Emacs.
-On top of that, JSON parsing performance in Emacs is
+Emacs.
+On top of that, JSON parsing performance in Emacs is significantly

 My parser creates Lisp objects during parsing, there is no intermediate step as Emacs has with jansson.
 With jansson, there are a lot of allocations, which my parser doesn't have (my parser has only two buffers, which exponentially grow.
 There are no other allocations).
 But even ignoring performance loss because of mallocs (on my dataset, 40% of CPU time goes into malloc/free), I think parsing should be faster, so maybe jansson is not a fast parser in the first place.